 However, as a highly regulated product there are lots of different rules and myriad different ISAs on the market.

 If you are looking for a low risk investment, a cash ISA could be the right solution for you.
-A great way to access tax free savings for over 60s, a cash ISA delivers a guaranteed return with none of the risk associated with stocks and shares ISAs.
+A great way to access tax free savings for over 60s, cash ISAs deliver a guaranteed return with none of the risk associated with stocks and shares ISAs.

 We take a look at the best ISAs for over 60s and run through the facts you need to know about this type of account.